hongzwq/bilibili/README.md

 the number : 30652169 is called mid and will be used as a folder name to store all related files we can accept http or https

-notice: by default, if you do not specify the keyword file, keyword.txt will be used
+notice: by default, if you do not specify the keyword file, keyword.txt will be used. if you want to ignore the keywords, use "-k:", which will trigger a warning but no impact and disabled the keywords filter.